Background on Resolution Criteria

 - Include no more than 25 double-sided or 50 single-sided pages (numbered consecutively, printed in type no smaller than 10 point) for background data.

 What are the other requirements?

-All convention resolutions must be received in the National PTA office by November 15.
-(In the event that the 15th falls on the weekend, the convention resolution will be accepted on the next business day.
-Convention resolutions received after the deadline will not be presented at that year’s national convention).
+Full proposed resolutions must be submitted in PDF format with the resolution also submitted in Word format as well.
+(In the event that the 15th falls on the weekend, the resolution will be accepted on the next business day.
+Resolutions received after the deadline will not be presented at that year’s national convention).